Will AI Replace Railroad Signal Technicians? Signals, Safety, and AI

 The Bottom Line

-At 22% exposure and 10/100 risk, railroad signal technicians enjoy one of the most AI-resilient positions in transportation.
-The combination of physical fieldwork, safety-critical responsibilities, and regulatory requirements creates a profession that AI will support but never replace.
-This is a career you can build a life on.
+At 22% exposure and 10% automation risk, railroad signal technicians enjoy one of the most artificial-intelligence-resilient positions in transportation.
+The combination of physical fieldwork, safety-critical responsibilities, regulatory requirements, and demographic scarcity creates a profession that artificial intelligence will support but never replace.
+This is a career you can build a life on — a thirty-year career, a defined-benefit pension, and the quiet satisfaction of knowing that every train that passes safely is partly your work.

 _This analysis is AI-assisted, based on data from the Anthropic Economic Index and supplementary labor market research.
 For methodology details, visit our AI Disclosure page._